pipelight/doc.pipelight/guide/triggers.md

 Trigger pipelines on file change.
 Whether a file is created, deleted or modified the pipeline is triggered.

-You can ignore folders or files by declaring them inside the `.pipelight_itignore` hidden file which stick to the .gitignore file specifications.
+You can ignore folders or files by declaring them inside the `.pipelight_ignore` hidden file which stick to the .gitignore file specifications.

 #### Security (Manual Flag)